 Profile

-Paul’s practice incorporates both courtroom advocacy in the Crown Court and Court of Appeal, and more academic engagement with the law through his work as a university law tutor.
+Paul’s practice has incorporated both courtroom advocacy in the Crown Court and Court of Appeal, and more academic engagement with the law through his work as a university law tutor and Law Commission lawyer.
 Paul is also a founding director of Tap Social, an award-winning social enterprise established to create training and employment opportunities to people serving and recently released from prison sentences.

 Expertise